kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

 * Obtain a [Windows Server license](https://www.microsoft.com/en-us/cloud-platform/windows-server-pricing) in order to configure the Windows node that hosts Windows containers.
 You can use your organization's licenses for the cluster, or acquire one from Microsoft, a reseller, or via the major cloud providers such as GCP, AWS, and Azure by provisioning a virtual machine running Windows Server through their marketplaces.
 A [time-limited trial](https://www.microsoft.com/en-us/cloud-platform/windows-server-trial) is also available.

-* Build a Linux-based Kubernetes cluster in which you have access to the control plane (some examples include [Creating a single control-plane cluster with kubeadm](/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), [AKS Engine](/docs/setup/production-environment/turnkey/azure/), [GCE](/docs/setup/production-environment/turnkey/gce/), [AWS](/docs/setup/production-environment/turnkey/aws/).
+* Build a Linux-based Kubernetes cluster in which you have access to the control-plane (some examples include [Creating a single control-plane cluster with kubeadm](/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), [AKS Engine](/docs/setup/production-environment/turnkey/azure/), [GCE](/docs/setup/production-environment/turnkey/gce/), [AWS](/docs/setup/production-environment/turnkey/aws/).

 ## Getting Started: Adding a Windows Node to Your Cluster